• Menu

 via https://pixabay.com/en/black-white-human-breast-man-water-3581502/

-February 14, 2019 // by Angelina Seeney
+September 20, 2022 // by Angelina Seeney

 Raise your hand if you’ve been victimized by cardio!
 It seems to me like there are two types of people: those who love cardio…and those who would rather watch paint dry.
 I’m the latter of the two.
 Which is why I choose to continuously change my cardio modality.
 One day I’m on the stepper, one day the treadmill, and the next I’m on the floor doing bodyweight exercises HIIT style.
 However, one of the most underrated cardio machines in my opinion is the erg (aka the rowing machine).
 I hardly EVER see anyone using it at my gym!
 But every time I finish a workout on it, I’m left sore, tired, and sweaty.
-Not only is it (kinda) fun, it also has a ton of health benefits…
+Not only is it (kind of) fun, it also has a ton of health benefits…

 1. It’s a Total Body Torcher